Welcome to the San Fernando Valley Chapter DAR

 Donations are made monthly to the DAR schools and Ronald McDonald House.
 Each year the chapter awards the Catherine Hubbard Dace American History Memorial Award to an outstanding female student.

 In addition to monthly meetings (Sept.- June), our members and prospectives meet for periodic day trips and dinners.
 Please click here to visit our calendar for further information.
-On the 3rd Tuesday of every month the registrar provides research and application assistance for a DAR application at the Southern CA Genealogical Society library.
+On the 3rd Tuesday of every month a DAR volunteer genealogist provides research and application assistance for a DAR application at the Southern CA Genealogical Society library.